vsetchinfc/blog/src/_posts/2021/vuejs-learning-resouces.md

 <img src="/images/vuejs-leaning-resources.png" alt="Vue JS Learning Resources"
 	title="Vue JS Learning Resources" class="w-100" />

-In the time of information overload and rapid technology advancement it is really hard to follow and try out all the interesting projects, articles and samples.
-I have compiled a list of resource for Vue JS framework that I am interested to try and review and share.
+In the time of information overload and rapid technological advancement, it is really hard to follow and try out all the interesting projects, articles and samples.
+I have compiled a list of resources for the Vue JS framework that I am interested in reviewing and sharing.
 I will split resources by topics.
 <br>
 <br>